MurrayIII/UnicodeMathML/README.md

 * Unicode numeric fractions like ⁵⁶/₆₂₅ are converted into standard fractions.
 * Math speech is added with support for some intent attributes, e.g., derivatives and intervals.
 * Nemeth math braille support is added.
-* Elementary formula autobuildup is supported in the output window provided native MathML rendering is active (not MathJax).
+* Elementary editing and formula autobuildup is supported in the output window provided native MathML rendering is active (not MathJax).
+* The input and output displays have multilevel undo

 ## MathML intent-attribute support:
 * The derivative and partial-derivative intent attributes are defined for Leipzig and Euler derivative notations.